The Alliance Statement of Faith

 Section 1.4.
 The Old and New Testaments, inerrant as originally given, were verbally inspired by God and are a complete revelation of His will for our salvation.
 They constitute the divine and only rule of Christian faith and practice (2 Pet.
 1:20-21; 2 Tim.
 3:15-17).

 Section 1.5.
-Man was originally created in the image and likeness of God: 16 he fell through disobedience, incurring thereby both physical and spiritual death.
-All men are born with a sinful nature, 17 are separated from the life of God, and can be saved only through the atoning work of the Lord Jesus Christ.18 The portion of the impenitent and unbelieving is existence forever in conscious torment; 19 and that of the believer, in everlasting joy and bliss.20 (16Genesis 1:27, 17Romans 3:23, 181 Corinthians 15:20–23, 19Revelation 21:8, 20Revelation 21:1–4)
+Man and woman, created in the image and likeness of God (Gen. 1:27), fell through disobedience, incurring both physical and spiritual death (Rom.
+6:23).
+Therefore, everyone is born with a sinful nature (Rom.
+5:12), is separated from the life of God (Eph.
+4:18), and can be saved only through the atoning work of the Lord Jesus Christ (Rom.
+3:25).

 Section 1.6.
 Salvation has been provided through Jesus Christ for all people (1 John 2:2).
 Those who repent and believe in Him are justified by grace through faith (Rom.
 3:21-24), born again of the Holy Spirit (Titus 3:4-7), delivered from the dominion of darkness, transferred into the Kingdom of God’s Son (Col. 1:13), granted the gift of eternal life, and adopted as the children of God (Rom.
 8:14-16; John 1:12).

 Section 1.7.
-It is the will of God that each believer should be filled with the Holy Spirit and be sanctified wholly, 22 being separated from sin and the world and fully dedicated to the will of God, thereby receiving power for holy living and effective service.23 This is both a crisis and a progressive experience wrought in the life of the believer subsequent to conversion.24
+It is the will of God that each believer should be filled with the Holy Spirit and be sanctified wholly,1 being separated from sin and the world and fully dedicated to the will of God, thereby receiving power for holy living and effective service.2 This is both a crisis and a progressive experience wrought in the life of the believer subsequent to conversion.3 (11 Thessalonians 5:23, 2Acts 1:8, 3Romans 6:1–14)

 Section 1.8.
 Provision is made in the redemptive work of the Lord Jesus Christ for the healing of the whole person (Isa.
 53:4-5; Matt.
 8:16-17).
 Prayer for the sick and anointing with oil are taught in the Scriptures (James 5:13-16) as privileges for the Church in this present age (Acts 4:30).

 Section 1.9.
-The Church consists of all those who believe on the Lord Jesus Christ, are redeemed through His blood, and are born again of the Holy Spirit.
-Christ is the Head of the Body, the Church, 27 which has been commissioned by Him to go into all the world as a witness, preaching the gospel to all nations.28
+The Church consists of all those who believe in the Lord Jesus Christ, are redeemed through His blood, and are born again by the Holy Spirit.
+Christ is the Head of His Body (Eph.
+1:22-23, Col. 1:18), the Church, which has been commissioned by Him to go into all the world making disciples of all peoples (Matt.

-The local church is a body of believers in Christ who are joined together for the worship of God, for edification through the Word of God, for prayer, fellowship, the proclamation of the gospel, and observance of the ordinances of Baptism and the Lord’s Supper.29 (27Ephesians 1:22–23, 28Matthew 28:19–20, 29Acts 2:41–47)
+The local church is a body of believers in Christ (Eph.
+5:30) who are called to love (1 Thess.
+3:12) and joined together for the worship of God, edification through the Word of God, prayer, fellowship, proclamation of the gospel through word and deed (Luke 4:18-19), and observance of the ordinances of Baptism and the Lord’s Supper (Acts 2:41-47).

 Section 1.11.
-The Second Coming of the Lord Jesus Christ is imminent32 and will be personal, visible, and premillennial.33 This is the believer’s blessed hope and is a vital truth which is an incentive to holy living and faithful service.34 (32Hebrews 10:37, 33Luke 21:27, 34Titus 2:11–14)
+The Second Coming of the Lord Jesus Christ is imminent4 and will be personal, visible, and premillennial.5 This is the believer’s blessed hope and is a vital truth which is an incentive to holy living and faithful service.6 (4Hebrews 10:37, 5Luke 21:27, 6Titus 2:11–14)

 Sección 1.1.
 Hay un Dios (Deuteronomio 6:4), Creador de todas las cosas (Apocalipsis 4:11), quien es infinitamente perfecto (Mateo 5:48), que existe eternamente en tres personas: Padre, Hijo, y Espíritu Santo (Mateo 28:19).